 - A) A.S.
 Administration is responsible for processing all paperwork necessary to expend A.S funds in a timely and reasonable manner.
 The A.S.
 Administration is also responsible for keeping a standard system of accounts, records, and books, and to supervise the collection and expenditure of A.S. funds. - a.
 This system must be updated in a reasonable expectation to meet best practices of each fiscal year. - B) All completed requisitions must be submitted to the A.S.
 Administration Office, UCen Room 2537 in person or through email.
 The A.S.
-Administration Office will acknowledge the receipt of the requisition with a requisition number sent to the submitter's email, regardless if the requisition is submitted in person or through email.
+Administration Office will acknowledge the receipt of the requisition with a requisition number sent to the submitter's email, regardless of the requisition is submitted in person or through email.
 The A.S.
 Administration Office will process requisitions through their system in a timely manner before forwarding them to the A.S.
-Executive Director for final approval. - C) All questions concerning an A.S.
+Executive Director for final approval. - a.
+Processing of requisitions by the A.S.
+Financial Operations team will be guided by Senate Bill 4-701A (A Bill to Establish Clear Guidelines for A.S.
+Requisition Submissions).
+This bill, brought in Fiscal Year 2025 by Senator Taylor Iden, and joined by Senator Dan Siddiqui, was approved by the Senate and seeks to improve the efficiency of requisition requests. - C) All questions concerning an A.S.
 Funded Organization's account must be directed to the A.S.
 Administration Office or the A.S.
-Executive Director.
+Financial Operations Office.